fleep/hearye/docs/architecture.md

   - This allows allows HearYe to be agnostic of domain-specific issues and code, and effectively acts allows client code to modify the HearYe pipeline.
 - **Immediate mode**: for simpler use cases, clients can opt out of modification mode and send the email as formed in the original client request.
-- **Request dispatch**: HearYe handles scaling, retrying, and rate limiting of notifications being sent.
+- **Request dispatch**: HearYe handles scaling, retrying, and rate limiting of notifications being sent and integrates with client-configured messaging services (Email, chat apps, SMS, etc.),